EtheaDev/kitto2/README.md

 ![https://github.com/EtheaDev/kitto2/wiki/images/kitto2_logo_200.png](https://github.com/EtheaDev/kitto2/wiki/images/kitto2_logo_200.png)

 Kitto<sup>2</sup> allows to create **Rich Internet Applications** based on a data model that can be mapped onto any database.
-The client-side part uses **ExtJS 6.2** (through webbroker technology) to create a fully **AJAX** application, allowing you to build standard and advanced data-manipulating forms in a fraction of the time.
+The client-side part uses **ExtJS 6** (through webbroker technology) to create a fully **AJAX** application, allowing you to build standard and advanced data-manipulating forms in a fraction of the time.

 The major differences of Kitto<sup>2</sup>, compared to the first version are:

 - ExtPascal library has been removed

-- Replacement of Apache + FastCGI with WebBroker technology
+- Replacement of Apache + FastCGI with WebBroker technology.

-- Replacement of ExtJS 3.4 with ExtJS 6.2
+- Replacement of ExtJS 3 with ExtJS 6
+- Kide editor also released under Open-Source license.

-Kitto<sup>2</sup> is aimed at **Delphi** developers that need to create web application without delving into the intricacies of HTML, CSS, Javascript or learning to use a particular library such as ExtJS, yet it allows access to the bare metal if required.
+Kitto<sup>2</sup> is aimed at **Delphi** developers that need to create web or mobile applications without delving into the intricacies of HTML, CSS, Javascript or learning to use a particular library such as ExtJS6, yet it allows access to the bare metal if required.

 Kitto<sup>2</sup> includes a **database-agnostic** data-access layer, allowing to create applications that work on any database engine and port applications between database engines.